radiac/python-perl/README.rst

         #!/usr/bin/python3.7 -mperl

-3. Import it before importing any of your code which uses it's syntax - usually in your ``__init__.py``::
+3. Import it before importing any of your code which uses its syntax - usually in your ``__init__.py``::

         import perl